Cinzia Zuffada: Research and career

 Zuffada joined the Jet Propulsion Laboratory in 1992.
 Her early research considered the development of numerical methods to solve electromagnetic scattering problems, making use of supercomputers.
 She was made Associate Chief Scientist in 2007.

 At JPL, Zuffada was made responsible for the development of reflectometry technologies for Global navigation satellite systems (GNSS).
-She has shown that GNSS is relevant for environmental monitoring, including ocean altimetry and hydrology (HydroGNSS).
+She has shown that GNSS is relevant for environmental monitoring, including ocean altimetry and hydrology.
 She performed the first high-precision altimetric measurements using Global Positioning System, showing that it was possible to measure surface height of the Crater Lake to 2 cm accuracy.

-In particular, she is responsible for the cyclone GNSS (CYGNSS) mission, which looks to improve hurricane forecasting.
+She is responsible for the cyclone GNSS (CYGNSS) mission, which looks to improve hurricane forecasting.
 It works by collecting reflected GNSS data and mapping peak reflected power.
 This reflected power is impacted by the presence of water and vegetation.
 The maps can provide dynamic information about moving weather systems.
 CYGNSS is currently involved with missions measuring tropical cyclones.
 She was promoted to Acting Chief Scientist in 2016.
 In this capacity she oversees strategic planning for science and manages investment in research and development.

+She is a member of Science Advisory Group for ESA's HydroGNSS satellite mission demonstrating the use of GNSS reflectometry for monitoring the hydrological cycle.

 Zuffada is interested in increasing research collaborations between the United States and Rome.
 She was made chair of the Board of the Italian Scientists & Scholars in North America Foundation in 2017.